 In February of 1987, Society volunteers sailed the ship under her own power from Half Moon Bay back to Oakland and docked her at the Ninth Avenue Terminal in the Oakland Estuary.

 She remained at that location for a period of 15 years, undergoing maintenance and restoration to her 1951 appearance.
 The ship was dry-docked in July of 2000 during which time repairs were made and the hull was painted.
 After the yard work was completed, the ship’s topsides were painted and a new non-skid deck applied.
-The ship was designated listed as a National Historic Landmark by the Secretary of the Interior in 1990.
+The ship was listed as a National Historic Landmark by the Secretary of the Interior in 1990.

 In June 2002, the ship finally opened to the public at Jack London Square in Oakland, California.
 As of that date, over $400,000 and 19,000 man-hours (mostly volunteer) had been expended on the ship.
 In 2003 the Society was honored to receive the California Governor's Historic Preservation Award for restoring the RELIEF.
 The WLV 605 is the last known RELIEF lightship remaining in this country.
-Read the PDF file of the lightship's brochure*.

-New Lightship LV605 - RELEIF Webpage - A good friend of the Society has created an amazing webpage dedicated to the Lightship LV605.
+New Lightship LV605 - RELIEF Webpage - A good friend of the Society has created an amazing webpage dedicated to the Lightship LV605.
 There are many interactive, panorama images that let you see nearly every inch of the ship, as well as some historic photos from our archives.
 Be sure to check this out.